 How do I reduce LLM costs?

-Start with the technique that has the lowest implementation cost for your workload.
-For most teams that is model routing — send each query to the cheapest model capable of answering it — which alone cuts 40–70% on high-volume pipelines.
-Layer in semantic caching for repetitive queries, prompt compression for long system prompts, distillation for stable high-volume tasks, and quantization for self-hosting.
+Start with provider prompt caching — it takes roughly 90% off a stable prompt prefix with zero quality risk — and move latency-tolerant work to the Batch API for about 50% off.
+Then apply the bigger structural levers: model routing (40–70% savings on high-volume pipelines), semantic caching for repetitive queries, prompt compression for long system prompts, distillation for stable high-volume tasks, and quantization for self-hosting.
 Profile your calls first so you optimize the tasks that actually drive spend rather than guessing.

 What is the difference between LLM cost optimization and LLM cost management?